Procedures and Guidelines

 3.5 LEARNING ENVIRONMENT

-A medical school ensures that the learning environment of its medical education program is conducive to the ongoing development of explicit and appropriate professional behaviors in its medical students, faculty, and staff at all locations
+A medical school ensures that the learning environment of its medical education program is conducive to the ongoing development of explicit and appropriate professional behaviours in its medical students, faculty members, and staff at all locations

-The medical school and its clinical affiliates share the responsibility for periodic evaluation of the learning environment in order to:
+The medical school and its clinical affiliates share the responsibility for periodic evaluation of the learning environment to:

-1. identify positive and negative influences on the maintenance of professional standards
+1. a) identify positive and negative influences on the maintenance of professional standards

-2. implement appropriate strategies to enhance positive and mitigate negative influences
+2. b) implement appropriate strategies to enhance positive and mitigate negative influences

-3. identify and promptly correct violations of professional standards
+3. c) identify and promptly respond to reports of violations of professional standards

 2. Scope

-These procedures apply to instances where undergraduate students registered in the Doctor of Medicine (MD) program at the University of Saskatchewan, irrespective of the geographically distributed site to which they are currently assigned, engage in behaviour which is generally recognized as being unprofessional.
+These procedures apply to instances where undergraduate students registered in the Doctor of Medicine (MD) program at the University of Saskatchewan, irrespective of the geographically distributed site to which they are currently assigned, engage in behaviour which is generally recognized as being outside of the expected standards of professional behaviour.

 3. Definitions

 Reporter: a person who submits a report of unprofessional behaviour.
-Typically this will be a lecturer, Module/Clerkship Core Rotation/Course Director, Course Chair or Year 1 – 4 Chair/Site Coordinator.
-This may also include a staff member in the College of Medicine or Health Authority or a clinical preceptor or other medical student or medical resident.
+Typically this will be a instructor/preceptor, Module/Clerkship Core Rotation/Course Director, Course Chair or Year 1 – 4 Chair/Site Coordinator.
+This may also include a staff member in the College of Medicine, University or Health Authority, a clinical preceptor or other medical student or medical resident, or a member of the public.

 Respondent: a person alleged to have engaged in unprofessional behavior.
 This will typically be an undergraduate student registered in the Doctor of Medicine (MD) program at the University of Saskatchewan.
 This may also include students from other medical schools who are participating in a visiting clinical elective in the College of Medicine at the University of Saskatchewan.
 Unprofessional behavior of medical students on visiting clinical electives will be reported to the Associate Dean Undergraduate Medical Education at the student’s home institution for management.